-John Chrysostom had some practical advice for husbands and wives regarding their relationship with each other and with God.
+John Chrysostom had99 some practical advice for husbands and wives regarding their relationship with each other and with God.
 Wives should submit to their husbands because this comes naturally and it makes them, not their husbands, look good.
 Husbands should love their wives without bitterness or fighting, since infighting with your own members is the worst kind.
-From being loved, the wife becomes loving; from being submissive, the wife causes the husband to become yielding.
-This is a good picture of our relationship with Christ.